Swelling is due to excess fluid in the tissues. The fluid is predominantly water.

 During the physical examination, doctors pay particular attention to the area of swelling, but they also carefully examine the person for other signs.
 Doctors listen to the heart and lungs with the stethoscope because swelling may be a sign of a heart disorder.

-For most people with widespread swelling, blood tests are done to evaluate the function of the heart, kidneys, and liver.
+For most people with widespread swelling, blood tests are done to evaluate the function of the kidneys and liver.
+A chest x-ray and echocardiography may be done evaluate the function of the heart.
 Urinalysis is usually also done to check for large amounts of protein, which can indicate nephrotic syndrome or, in pregnant women, preeclampsia.
 Other tests are done based on the suspected cause.
-For example, in people with isolated leg swelling, doctors may do ultrasonography to look for blockage of a vein in the leg.
+For example, in people with isolated swelling in one leg, doctors may do ultrasonography to look for blockage of a vein in the leg.

 Specific causes are treated (for example, anticoagulants [blood thinners] are given to people with blood clots in the legs).
 Any drugs that caused the swelling are stopped or changed if possible.